CS-projects-discord/tourism-app/README.md

 # tourism-app
-Group project .... making an app usig android studio
+Group project .... making an app using android studio

 all code must be properly formatted and commented

+# Participants

+Aidan